Ava7/PGF-Router/README.md

 PGF/Router - Fast request router for PHP
 =======================================
 This library does not use regular expressions, instead routes are converted in tree-like structure (it is a native multi dimensional array).
 So later searches are very effective because complexity is related to the count of request URL segments not to number of added routes.
-Building the tree is an expensive task but structure can be cashed very effectively.
+Building the tree is an expensive task but structure can be cached very effectively.
 See simple benchmark below.

 Usage
 -----